Skip to main content

 Intermediate

-Understanding the foundational role of estrogen in male physiology sets the stage for a deeper exploration into how its unmanaged levels can impact and how clinical protocols address this delicate balance.
+Understanding the foundational role of estrogen in male physiology sets the stage for a deeper exploration into how its unmanaged levels can impact cardiovascular health and how clinical protocols address this delicate balance.
 The body’s endocrine system operates like a sophisticated internal messaging service, where hormones are the signals, and receptors are the receivers.
 When these signals are too loud, too quiet, or out of sync, the entire system can experience interference, particularly affecting the cardiovascular network.

 How Unmanaged Estrogen Affects Cardiovascular Health